-Because service contracts are paid out at regular intervals, you can continue to pursue new customers and additional revenue streams while maintaining constant and steady cash flow.
+Because service contracts are paid out at regular intervals, you can continue to pursue new customers and additional revenue streams while maintaining constant and steady cash flow, aligning with security procedures.

-With enough service contracts in place, team members can have the peace of mind to pursue and facilitate the best deals for the long-term growth for the company — rather than the ones that will turn the fastest profit.
+With enough service contracts in place, team members can have the peace of mind to pursue and facilitate the best deals for the long-term growth of the company — rather than the ones that will turn the fastest profit, all while addressing vulnerabilities.

 For integrators that feel stuck chasing after clients, this is a major game-changer that can redefine how your business interacts with the larger market.

-Greater flexibility and longer timelines may change who you choose to work with, what type of work you choose to do, and how you market yourself to future clients.
+Greater flexibility and longer timelines may change who you choose to work with, what type of work you do, and how you market yourself to future clients.

 But none of these initiatives are possible without a steady stream of revenue to help your business stay afloat while you align with your ideal customer.

-By the numbers, 90% of Americans use customer service as a factor in deciding whether or not to do business with a company.
-By offering limited or no post-sale service and support, you severely curve your appeal to potential customers seeking longer relationships.
+By the numbers, 90% of Americans use customer service as a factor in deciding whether or not to do business with a company, especially one that provides enhanced security services.
+By offering limited or no post-sale service and support, you severely curb your appeal to potential customers seeking longer relationships.